 Banks and financial institutions are the most common sources of debt financing for businesses.

-4. Why is debt financing better than equity?
+4. Why is debt financing considered a better option over equity?

 Debt financing allows businesses to retain ownership and control.
 Interest payments are fixed, providing predictability in financial obligations.